Becoming Lifelong Learners…

-The Searchers Adult Sunday School Class is studying the Book of Genesis.
-Discussion topics include God’s good Creation, the origins of sin, the great Flood, and the stories of the Patriarchs and Matriarchs.
+The Searchers Adult Sunday School Class is exploring God’s demands for our complete and undivided love (Deuteronomy & Psalms), our response to God’s love in the advent of Christ (Matthew, James, & Philippians), and our glorification of God (Psalms).
 Led by Doug Martin, Carole Poland, and Nancy Sasser, this class meets in the choir area in the Sanctuary.

 Children’s Sunday School Class

-This class is currently moving through a on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
+This class is currently looking at the teachings and miracles of Jesus.
 Led by Marcie Fleischer, this class meets on the second floor.

 Teen Sunday School Class